andnor1/DAT250-Exp1/dat250-expass3.md

 My own example:
 ![Skjermbilde 2023-09-24 kl  18 42 48](https://github.com/andnor1/DAT250-Exp1/assets/61704257/6ada1014-c642-43cc-abf2-6331d15451f2)

-In this Map-reduce opeeration I calculate who the most valuable coustumer is by adding opp the total number of orders and the total revenue by each customer.
+In this Map-Reduce operation, I calculate who the most valuable customer is by adding up the total number of orders and the total revenue by each customer.